spotify/klio/docs/src/userguide/anatomy/files.rst

 ``Dockerfile`` describes a Docker image that will be used for launching a Klio job, regardless of the configured runner.
 It is setup to install the packages you specify in ``job-requirements.txt``.

-For :violetemph:`FnAPI jobs`, it is also where job-specific :violetemph:`system-level dependencies` should be declared (i.e. ``apt-get install ffmpeg``) and whatever else required to setup a job's environment.

 Configuration
 -------------